dilminekanayaka/crown-glory-hair-salon-website-react-tailwindcss/README.md

 A modern, elegant, and inclusive salon website specializing in Afro-textured hair care, built with **React** and **Tailwind CSS**.

+> 🖼️ *All images used in this project were generated using AI via [Poe Image Generator Tool](https://poe.com/Image-Generator-Tool)*

 ## ✨ Features

 - Fully responsive design (Desktop & Mobile)